ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

 By the end of this lesson, learners will be able to:
 - Understand the importance of data management in AI projects.
 - Identify key challenges in managing AI data (governance, security, quality, scalability).
-- Recognize core strategies for handling AI data effectively.
+- Recognize core strategies for managing AI data effectively across its lifecycle.

 ## Why Data Management Matters in AI
-AI models are only as good as the data they are trained on.
+AI models are only as effective as the data they are trained on.
 Poor data management leads to unreliable AI outcomes, compliance risks, and inefficient workflows.
-Organizations need strong data governance, quality control, and security measures to scale AI effectively.
+To scale AI successfully, Organizations must establish strong data governance, quality control, and security measures to scale AI effectively.

 ## Key Data Management Challenges